bytemaster/tornet/README.md

 be found in as few as 1 or 2 hops (less than 1 second).

 Therefore, for browsing the 'web' it should perform reasonably well for popular sites which require 1 initial lookup for the page data.
-Latency of multiple looks would be hidden in large files through pipelining.
+Latency of multiple lookups would be hidden in large files through pipelining.

 Clearly if a large number of nodes are hosting content on fast links with low latency (which